CancerImmunologyNCC/Bando_etal_2024_RNAseq/README.md

 # Bulk RNA-seq Analysis Workflow

-This repository contains scripts and instructions for the bulk RNA-seq analysis workflow used in "Atezolizumab following definitive chemoradiotherapy in patients with unresectable locally advanced esophageal squamous cell carcinoma – a multicenter phase 2 trial (EPOC1802)" .
+This repository contains scripts for the bulk RNA-seq analysis workflow used in "Atezolizumab following definitive chemoradiotherapy in patients with unresectable locally advanced esophageal squamous cell carcinoma – a multicenter phase 2 trial (EPOC1802)" .
 This repository contains scripts for processing and analyzing bulk RNA sequencing data, including quality control, alignment, expression quantification, differential expression analysis, and enrichment analysis (GSEA and ssGSEA).